Uniform asymptotic expansions for the zeros of Bessel functions: Introduction

 In this paper we obtain uniform asymptotic expansions for zeros of Bessel functions, via the differential equation they satisfy \cite[Eq.
 10.2.1]{NIST:DLMF}.
 These functions have numerous mathematical and physical applications \cite[Sects.
 10.72 and 10.73]{NIST:DLMF}, and their zeros also have many applications, such as in wave propagation, scattering theory and quantum mechanics \cite{Dunster:2006:RLC}, \cite{Elizalde:1993:SRZ}, \cite{Ferreira:2008:ZMF}, \cite{Liu:2007:ZBS}, \cite{Parnes:1972:CZM}.

-Let us recap existing asymptotic expansions for the zeros $j_{\nu,m}$ ($m=1,2,3,\ldots$) of the Bessel function of the first kind $J_{\nu}(z)$.
+Let us recap existing asymptotic expansions for the $m$th positive zero $j_{\nu,m}$ ($m=1,2,3,\ldots$) of the Bessel function of the first kind $J_{\nu}(z)$.
 Similar results to those below hold for other solutions of Bessel's equation such as the Bessel function of the second kind $Y_{\nu}(z)$ and the Hankel functions $H_{\nu}^{(1)}(z)$ and $H_{\nu}^{(2)}(z)$, as well as their derivatives.

 Firstly, the simplest are the McMahon’s asymptotic expansions for the later zeros \cite[Eq.
-10.21.19]{NIST:DLMF}, where for bounded $\nu$
+10.21.19]{NIST:DLMF}, where for bounded $\nu \geq 0$

 Nemes \cite{Nemes:2021:PTC} proved that $p_{s}(\nu)$ is a polynomial in $\nu$ of order $2s$, and moreover for $\nu \in (-1/2,1/2)$ the $n$th error term does not exceed the first neglected term in absolute value and has the same sign as that term.